dmkv1/scrnaseq-analysis-nf/README.md

     2. Reference - `reference`, not used.
 - scRNAseq part
     1. Alignment - `scrnaseq-alignment`, performed in STARsolo.
-    2. QC, filtering, tumor cell annotation - `scrnaseq-analysis-nxf`, canned in nextflow.
+    2. QC, filtering, tumor cell annotation - `scrnaseq-analysis-nf`, canned in nextflow.
 Result is SingleCellExperiment.
     3. CNV detection - `CNV_inference/inferCNV`, random trees clustering.
     4. Sub-clone comparison - `DifferentialExpression`, effect size comparison between DGs and DGex -> ranked gene list, GSEA.
-    5. Normal cell typa annotation - `CellTypeAnnotation_final`, using effect size markers to annotate cells, separately in blood and in tissues.
 - WES part
-    1. Alignment and SNV detection - `WES-snakemake`, latest main branch
+    1. Alignment and SNV detection - `WES-snakemake`, latest main branch.
-    2. CNV detection - `WES-CNV-nf`, WIP to can CNVkit bash scripts
+    2. CNV detection - `WES-CNV-nf`, WIP to can CNVkit bash scripts.
 - Other
     1. `tests` - tried benchmarking different decontamination methods.
 Turns out decontX is the most practical.

+# Container

+Built using the dockerfile, `rebuild.sh` is used for convenience.
+Should be available at docker: `dmkv/rstudio-server-scrnaseq:1.0`

 # Alignment